sincere1/umbrella_reminder/README.md

 # umbrella_reminder
-#This project uses openweather api and twilion messaging service
+#This project uses openweather api and twilio messaging service
-#to get the weatehr forecast and send it via sms
+#to get the weather forecast and send it via sms